Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Template-Guided Optimizer

 \subsection{Rolling Update}

-Rolling update is \NAME{}'s novel transformation solving the reduction fusion problem described in Section \ref{sec:motivation}.
-It applies to a reduce loop nest $L_t$ to be fused and a target loop $l$ (the \textit{rolling loop}) to fuse $L_t$ under: \texttt{RollingUpdate($L_t$,$l$)}.
-Rolling update requires that $L_t$ depends on at least one reduce loop nest, such as \ssum{} depends on \smax{} through \sexp{} in Figure \ref{fig:example-orig}.
+Rolling update is \NAME{}'s novel transformation that fuses reduction loop nests.
+It applies to a reduce loop nest $L_t$ (the consuming reduction/fusee) and a target loop $l$ (the \textit{rolling loop}) to fuse $L_t$ under: \texttt{RollingUpdate($L_t$,$l$)}.
+Producing reductions are not given as arguments and are discovered via data dependency analysis.
+Rolling update requires that the fusee $L_t$ is a reduce loop nest, and that the rolling loop $l$ does not enclose $L_t$.

 Algorithm \ref{alg:rolling-update} outlines the full rolling-update algorithm.
-There are five major steps in rolling update, which we explain in the following paragraphs.
-When any step fails (such as pattern matching and repair function solving), rolling update returns the original program.
-A step-by-step example of applying rolling update on Figure \ref{fig:example-orig} is in Appendix \ref{sec:step-by-step}.
+There are four major steps in rolling update, which we explain in the following paragraphs.
+When any step fails, such as precondition check, pattern matching, or repair function solving, rolling update returns the original program.
+A step-by-step example of applying rolling update to Figure \ref{fig:example-orig} is in Appendix \appref{sec:app:step-by-step}.

-\textbf{Dataflow Reorganization.} Rolling update performs an analysis on the dataflow graph to find and manipulate predecessors of $L_t$.
-On line \ref{alg:ru:df}, \imrr{} finds predecessors of $L_t$ that are reduce loop nests, as a set $\redpred$, called the \textit{reduce predecessors} of $L_t$.
-Then on each path from $L_t$ that ends in $\redpred$ (excluding both ends), rolling update inlines all the loop nests.
-These inlined loop nests are map loop nests and predecessors of $L_t$, so their computation eventually accumulates in $L_t$.
-After inlining, all of $\redpred$ are direct producers of $L_t$.
+\textbf{Step 1: Dataflow Reorganization.} Rolling update performs an analysis on the dataflow graph to find the producing reductions of $L_t$ as a set $\redpred$ (algorithm line \ref{alg:ru:df}).
+Then on each path from $L_t$ that ends in $\redpred$ (excluding both ends), rolling update inlines all the loop nests, similar to how we inlined \sexp{} in the example.
+These inlined loop nests are predecessors of $L_t$, so their computation eventually accumulates in $L_t$.
+After inlining, all of $\redpred$ are immediate producers of $L_t$.

-\textbf{Loop Transformation.} On lines \ref{alg:ru:loop-tr-start} to \ref{alg:ru:loop-tr-end}, rolling update fuses $L_t$ and each of $\redpred$ under $l$ using naive loop fusion, skipping loop nests is already under $l$.
-This step ensures that all loop nests in $\redpred$ share an outer loop nest with $L_t$. $L_t$ now is a fused loop nest producing incorrect results and needs to be repaired.
+\textbf{Step 2: Loop Transformation.} Rolling update fuses $\redpred$, followed by $L_t$, under $l$ using naive loop fusion (line \ref{alg:ru:loop-tr-end}), skipping loop nests that are already under $l$.
+This step ensures that all loop nests in $\redpred$ share an outer loop nest with $L_t$. $L_t$ is now in fused position and produces incorrect results, which need to be repaired.

-\textbf{Code Pattern Matching.} Pattern matching gathers important information to prepare for solving the repair function next.
-On line \ref{alg:ru:patmatch}, \match{} matches the compute statement of $L_t$ and $\redpred$ simultaneously.
-It requires $L_t$ and each $L_i \in \redpred (i \in \{1, \dots, |\redpred|\})$ to be a reduction.